OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.2.1.rst

   administrators can hide selected reasons from end-users.
 - `OLMIS-3221 <https://openlmis.atlassian.net/browse/OLMIS-3221>`_ and `OLMIS-3222
   <https://openlmis.atlassian.net/browse/OLMIS-3222>`_: View Orders filtering by period start and
-  end dates
+  end dates.
 - `OLMIS-2700 <https://openlmis.atlassian.net/browse/OLMIS-2700>`_: View Requisition enhancements.
-  This includes new sort order controls and make the Date Initiated visible.
+  This includes new sort order controls and makes the Date Initiated visible in the table.
+- `OLMIS-3449 <https://openlmis.atlassian.net/browse/OLMIS-3449>`_: Explanation field on Non Full supply is no longer mandatory

 See `all 3.2.1 issues tagged 'UIChange' in Jira <https://openlmis.atlassian.net/issues/?jql=status%3DDone%20AND%20project%3DOLMIS%20AND%20fixVersion%3D3.2.1%20and%20type!%3DTest%20and%20type!%3DEpic%20and%20labels%20IN%20(UIChange)%20ORDER%20BY%20type%20ASC%2C%20priority%20DESC%2C%20key%20ASC>`_.